carlosmu/carlosmu_site/content/addons/editor-swap.md

 ## Supported versions of Blender

-This addon is supported on 2.83 and above.
+I have tested the addon with 2.83 and higher versions.
+If you have a problem with any of those versions, please let me know.

+For 2.93 use the last version (v 1.1)

 If you have a problem with any of those versions, please let me know.